-Seating Capacity, Wheels
+1.2 Seating Capacity, Wheels

-The vehicle shall carry a rider alone and shall have three or more load bearing wheels arranged in a stable configuration.
+• The vehicle shall carry a rider alone, and shall have three or more load bearing wheels arranged in a stable configuration.

-Riding Position
+1.3 Riding Position

-- The riding position shall not compromise machine control or safety, nor shall the riding position place the rider in a potentially hazardous position in the event of a collision. - A prone riding position, or horizontal riding position is not permitted. - It is not advisable for the bottom bracket to be higher than the rider's heart.
+- The riding position shall not compromise machine control or safety, nor shall the riding position place the rider in a potentially hazardous position in the event of a collision. - A riding position (body angle) of less than 20 degrees from the horizontal is not allowed.
+(See Section 4.2.1) - It is not advisable for the 'bottom bracket' or pedal crank to be higher than the rider's chest.

-Power Source
+1.4 Power Source

-HPV

-Motive power shall be entirely supplied by the rider.
+- HPV Motive power shall be entirely supplied by the rider. - EEV See EEV Supplement